steeletyphoon/fundamentals-1/README.md

 done in other SkilStak courses by design so they can be taken together and that fundamentals are reinforced even though the programming language differs.
 In fact, those other courses frequently refer to the material in this course content block rather than repeat it.
+Python-1 is required before [Raspi-1](http://raspi-1.skilstak.io) can be taken.
 When in doubt, plan for Python-1.

 The pace of this course is set to what an average 8-12 year-old with